Why Choosing Purpose-Built Restaurant Hardware Makes a Difference

 Don’t forget convenience in restaurant mounting and deployment solutions!
 You want your hardware to not only be functional but easy to access, easy to use, easy to clean, and also protected from the general hustle and bustle of your kitchen.

 What about power?
 Isolating your equipment from other kitchen appliances is important.
-But purpose-built restaurant hardware should also have tolerance features built in.
+But purpose-built restaurant hardware should also have tolerance features built-in.
 That means if power is less than consistent, the equipment should be able to regulate the differences in order to keep running.
 What about overvoltage situations?
-Purpose-built devices are developed with the understanding that many restaurant kitchens’ power, especially in mall situations, are unpredictable.
+Purpose-built devices are developed with the understanding that many restaurant kitchens’ power, especially in mall situations, is unpredictable.
 So, resettable gel fuses (positive thermal coefficient devices) can be used in circuit boards which will protect that hardware from power spikes, self-heal once the over-voltage is removed, and then continue normal operation without having to be sent in for repair.

 Purpose-built mounting solutions will be important for conveniently bringing together components, providing a neat storage location at kitchen prep stations.
 They should be easy to access and also aesthetic, especially when considering open kitchen concepts.